Not much in the fridge? But just enough to make something you’ll think about later.

 Instructions

-- Heat olive oil in a frying pan over medium heat.
-Add the onion and cook gently until softened and slightly sweet.
-Add The Potato
+- Heat the olive oil in a frying pan over a medium heat.
+Add the red onion and cook gently until softened and slightly sweet.

-- Add the diced potato and leave it to colour slightly before stirring.
-Cook The Vegetables
+- Add the diced cooked potato and leave it to colour slightly before stirring.

 - Add the butter and let it melt through the pan.
-Stir in the paprika and allow it to warm through.
-Add the tomatoes
+Stir in the smoked paprika and allow it to warm through.

-- Whisk the eggs with the double cream, salt, pepper, and half of the grated parmesan.
-Add the eggs
+- Whisk the eggs with the double cream, salt, black pepper and half of the grated parmesan.

-- Pour the mixture into the pan and gently shake to distribute everything evenly.
-Cook gently
+- Pour the egg mixture into the pan and gently shake to distribute everything evenly.

-- Place under a grill for 2–4 minutes until just set and lightly golden.
-Serve
+- Place under the grill for 2–4 minutes, until just set and lightly golden.

-- Finish with shaved parmesan over the top and serve warm.
+- Finish with the remaining shaved or grated parmesan over the top and serve warm.

 Notes